-The White Sox scored all the runs they needed in the second inning, when Joe Jackson led off with a single.
-Fischer misplayed Happy Felsch's ground ball, putting runners on second and third with none out and Chick Gandil drove them both in with a single.
-They added a third run in the fourth, when Swede Risberg tripled and was driven in by Schalk's bunt single.
-Larry Kopf led off the Reds fifth with a single, but that was the last base hit of the game, as Fisher, relief pitcher Dolf Luque, and Kerr took turns mowing down their opponents after that.
+The White Sox scored all the runs they needed in the 2nd inning, when Joe Jackson led off with a single.
+Fisher misplayed Happy Felsch's ground ball, putting runners on second and third with none out and Chick Gandil drove them both in with a single.
+They added a third run in the 4th, when Swede Risberg tripled and was driven in by Ray Schalk's bunt single.
+Larry Kopf led off the Reds 5th with a single, but that was the last base hit of the game, as Fisher, relief pitcher Dolf Luque, and Kerr took turns mowing down their opponents after that.
 The White Sox had cut Cincinnati's lead to one game.

 Game Four: October 4